Destiny (video game series): Destiny 2

 Destiny 2 released worldwide for the PlayStation 4 and Xbox One on September 6, 2017, followed by a Microsoft Windows version the following month.
-It was then released on Google Stadia in October 2019, and then the PlayStation 5 and Xbox Series X/S platforms in November 2020.
+It was then released on Google Stadia in October 2019, and then the PlayStation 5 and Xbox Series X/S platforms in December 2020.
 Also on October 1, 2019, Destiny 2 was re-released as a free-to-play title called Destiny 2: New Light.
 The original story of Destiny 2's base game revolved around the Cabal race and their leader, Dominus Ghaul, in his attempt to legitimize himself as the Emperor of the Cabal, a conflict called The Red War.
 Ghaul manages to strip the Guardians of their Light.
 After regaining their power, the Guardians face Ghaul in a final showdown, which results in the Traveler awakening and completely destroying Ghaul.
 Afterwards, a large ship called the Leviathan enters into the Solar System above Nessus' orbit.
 The former Emperor, Calus, invites a fireteam of Guardians to board his ship ("Leviathan" raid) to complete a series of challenges.
 In November 2020, Destiny 2 went through a major overhaul and nearly half of the content from its first three years were removed from the game and placed into the Destiny Content Vault.
 This included Destiny 2's base campaign, The Red War.
 Replacing this is a campaign to introduce new players to the world of Destiny.
-New players are introduced to a new character named Shaw Han, who guides players on a quest through the Russian Cosmodrome on Earth, battling Fallen and Hive.
+New players are introduced to a new character named Shaw Han, who guides players on a quest through Earth's Russian Cosmodrome, battling Fallen and Hive, culminating in taking down a powerful Hive Wizard called Navôta, Eir Spawn.